ejwillemse/BAN313/chapter2.md

             incorrect_msg = "Use the scatter plots to identify the _best_ predictor for manufacturing time and assign your answer to `production_mean`.
 Simply assign the variable name, as a string, to `bestPredictor`.
 For example, if you think it is `nComplications`, then `bestPredictor <- 'nComplications'`---remember the quotation marks.")

 test_object("secondBestPredictor", undefined_msg = "Make sure to define a variable `secondBestPredictor`.",
             incorrect_msg = "Use the scatter plots to identify the _second best_ predictor for manufacturing time and assign your answer to `secondBestPredictor`.
 Simply assign the variable name, as a string, to `bestPredictor`.
-For example, if you think it is `nComplications`, then `bestPredictor <- 'nComplications'`---remember the quotation marks.")
+For example, if you think it is `nComplications`, then `secondBestPredictor <- 'nComplications'`---remember the quotation marks.")

 test_object("worstPredictor", undefined_msg = "Make sure to define a variable `worstPredictor`.",
             incorrect_msg = "Use the scatter plots to identify the _worst predictor_ for manufacturing time and assign your answer to `worstPredictor`.
 Simply assign the variable name, as a string, to `bestPredictor`.
-For example, if you think it is `nComplications`, then `bestPredictor <- 'nComplications'`---remember the quotation marks.")
+For example, if you think it is `nComplications`, then `worstPredictor <- 'nComplications'`---remember the quotation marks.")

 success_msg("Good job!
 By looking at the scatter plots we can get a sense of how good certain variables are at predicting others.
-Ideally we want analyse this in a more quantitative way.
-In the next exercise we will calculate and compare the correlation coefficient between the variables to see exactly how strong the descriptive variable correlates to our response variable.")
+Ideally we want ato nalyse this in a more quantitative way.
+In the next exercise we will calculate and compare the correlation coefficients between of variables to see exactly how strong the descriptive variables correlate to our response variable.")
 ```
 --- type:NormalExercise lang:r xp:100 skills:1 key:073be0f413
 ## Quantifying the relationship